 You can offer to take them off your email list if they don’t click a link saying they’re still interested within a certain time frame.
 This will shrink your subscriber list, but that’s only a good thing.
 You’re much better off sending your email campaigns to people that want to hear from you, versus trying to talk to people that don’t care.

 Personally, we lightened up seeing this re-engagement email campaign from our customer The PUR Company.
-Their sticker gif makes it extra personal!
+Their sticker GIF makes it extra personal!

 We talked a lot, didn’t we?
 Now it’s up to you to set up your automated sequences and create e-commerce email campaigns based on your customer’s journey.

-The key to building relationships with prospects and transforming them into happy customers that’ll stick with you in the long run, is to actually care.
+The key to building relationships with prospects and transforming them into happy repeat customers that’ll stick with you in the long run, is to actually care.

 Ease into the relationship with valuable, informational content before bringing out your sales pitch.
 Before asking a customer to commit to an order, offer them a trial, sample or discount to test their future investment.

-After a customer converted, keep the conversation going with post-purchase email campaigns.
+After a customer is converted, keep the conversation going with post-purchase email campaigns.
 This will keep your e-commerce top of mind and increases the chances of additional purchases.